Back to Articles

 A proper pool agreement should include:

-• Dispute Resolution: Mediation or arbitration procedures
+• • Dispute resolution procedures

 📋 Sample Agreement Template